lambdaclass/concrete/ROADMAP.md

 9. keep later research items later unless a prior gate forces them.

 Completed work moves to [CHANGELOG.md](CHANGELOG.md).
 Deferred or conditional work moves later in the same linear queue.
-There are no parallel tracks and no `NEXT` tags.
+There are no parallel tracks.
+Inline `NEXT` notes are allowed only as scoped follow-ups inside a numbered item; they do not create a second queue.

 North star: **systems code with explicit authority, bounded behavior, small trusted boundaries, and Lean-backed evidence tied to real source code, while